mnkhee/user-docs-project/docs/tutorials/deleting.md

     }
     ```

-3. Reload the window by using window.location.reload().
+3. Add the functionality to reload the window by using window.location.reload().

     ```{.js hl_lines="4"}
     function removeItem() {